Netvent/storyly-sdk/android/README.md

 ```

 In order to set this attribute from design view, find and fill the `storyItemProgressBarColor` attribute as an array of color codes.

+## Advanced

+#### ***Universal Links***

+Predefined story groups and stories can be given external sources as deep links as long as your application supports deep link.
+The only need is to register these deep links in Storyly Dashboard.